mrckndt/mattermost-docker-ha-dev/README.md

 config with the button at the bottom.
 Return to your terminal.

 ### Necessary restart of Mattermost
+In case you kept the containers in the foreground press Ctrl-c otherwise use the `down` command and start again all containers.
 ```
 sudo docker-compose down
 sudo docker-compose up -d